renaissance-guy/downcrawl/volumes/canyon-falls.md

 **Appearance**: Huge, Hybrids and mutants
 **Reputation**: Dour, Introspective

-Standing over 12 feet tall, the Allos are massive, mishapen, and mutated due to the toxic Fungi they worhipfully smoke.
-Fungi of all forms are holy to them, but the Fungal infusions of the Everpool are the holiest of holys.
+Standing over 12 feet tall, the Allos are massive, misshapen, and mutated due to the toxic Fungi they worshipfully  smoke.
+Fungi of all forms are holy to them, but the Fungal infusions of the Everpool are the holy of holies.
 Bathing there is a pilgrimage that all Allos are expected to make at least once in their lives.
-More interested in inner spirituallity, they are laconic and impatient with others.
+More interested in inner spirituality, they are laconic and impatient with others.

 The Allos were once the slaves of the Brachions, whom they regard as unclean.
-To the Allos, a Brachion bathing in the sacred pool is blasphemous.
+To the Allos, Brachion bathing in the sacred pool is blasphemous.

 ### Brachion